Sandwich, Massachusetts: Attractions

 There are several attractions in Sandwich, including Heritage Museums and Gardens, the Wing Fort House, the Sandwich Glass Museum, the Thornton Burgess Museum, Hoxie House (the oldest house on Cape Cod), the Daniel Webster Inn, the Dexter Grist Mill (the oldest mill on Cape Cod), the Sandwich Friends (Quaker) Meetinghouse (the oldest in North America), and Shawme Lake.
 Sandwich is home to numerous art galleries, as well as rare book and antique stores.
 Many of these attractions are found within the Town Hall Square Historic District and Jarvesville Historic District within the town.
 Sandwich is also home to a major portion of Otis Air National Guard Base, including half the land that the runways are on.

 The Sandwich boardwalk is located in downtown and leads to the Town Beach on Cape Cod Bay.
 It is a popular tourist attraction and was elected by National Geographic in July 2010 as one of the top ten boardwalks in the United States.
 It is 1,350 feet long, from Scorton Creek to the Cape Cod Canal, and crossing the Creek Mill and the marsh.
 It was created in 1875 by Gustavus Howland, the son of Ellis Howland who built the town hall.
 In 1991, it was almost completely destroyed by Hurricane Bob.
 It was rebuilt in 1992, financed through the sale of 1,700 personalized planks with engravings.
 It was damaged by blizzards in March 2018, but was rebuilt and reopened in June 2018.

+A winter storm in winter 2021–2022 destroyed many portions of the boardwalk.
+Amid concerns from beach goers to make the boardwalk handicap accessible, plans to rebuild the boardwalk were put on hold.
+In fall 2023, the town began reconstruction on a renewed version of the boardwalk, which is expected to reopen to the public in summer 2024.